 So, what's the downside to using a VPN?
 There are at least three reasons you might want to avoid using one:

-selling a life insurance policy to a client, for example, they serve no real purpose.
+•For business owners who need to reveal their identity in the course of offering services as attorneys, purchasing raw supplies from vendors, or selling a life insurance policy to a client, for example, they serve no real purpose.
 In those types of situations, you want to clearly reveal who you are, where your company is located and how you can be contacted.
 The general advantages of VPNs, enhanced privacy, has no place in the world of commercial transactions, at least not for sellers.

-• Whether you're in business or not, understand that it has the potential to significantly slow down your connection speed.
+•Whether you're in business or not, understand that it has the potential to significantly slow down your connection speed.
 If you stream anything, the lag and buffering that usually comes with can wreak havoc with your usually quick connection.

-• Many companies, Netflix to name just one, use something called anti-VPN software.
+•Many companies, Netflix to name just one, use something called anti-VPN software.
 You'll not only suffer really slow connections times if you get through, but likely won't get through at all.
 When you shop for one, try to find one that offers the power to bust through most of the blockers.
 Expect to pay a bit more for this super power.

-• Some VPNs suffer privacy "leaks."
+•Some VPNs suffer privacy "leaks."
 This happens when the connection suddenly drops and exposes your true IP to whatever site you're connected to at the time.